Our 15 Favourite UK Christmas Markets

 Nottingham Christmas Market

-Nottingham Christmas Market welcomes 40 chalet-style stalls to Old Market Square, the second-largest public space in the UK after London’s Trafalgar Square.
+Nottingham Christmas Market welcomes 40 chalet-style stalls to Old Market Square, the second-largest public space in the UK after London's Trafalgar Square.
 There's a large selection of artisan gift ideas and food, plus an observation wheel and the city's 18-metre-tall Christmas tree.
-It's also hoped that Nottingham's Winter Wonderland will return, adding more stalls, bars, and an ice rink to the city centre's Christmas celebrations.
+Nottingham's Winter Wonderland adds more stalls, bars, and an ice rink to the city centre's Christmas celebrations.

 Lincoln Christmas Market